Consumer medicine information

 • are ill or stressed.

-Contact your doctor immediately if your blood sugar level is high or you recognise any of the following symptoms.
+Contact your doctor if your blood sugar level is too high and you experience any of the following mild to moderate symptoms:

 • flushed face